-167. For suggestions to this effect in other contexts, see Schellhorn, supra note 143 (suggesting that policymakers should consider mandating or favoring that investment banks use general partnership forms in order to restrain opportunistic behavior); Bubb & Kaufman, supra note 121 (suggesting that policymakers should mandate or favor mutual forms for credit-granting institutions given a lower propensity to exploit naïve consumers' propensity to over-accumulate debt, as compared to for-profit corporations).
+&lt;sup>162 For suggestions to this effect in other contexts, see Schellhorn, supra note \\\\ (suggesting that policymakers should consider mandating or favoring the use of general partnership forms by investment banks in order to restrain opportunistic behavior); Bubb & Kaufman, supra note \\\\ (suggesting that mutual forms should be mandated or favored for credit-granting institutions given a lower propensity to exploit naïve consumers' propensity to overaccumulate debt, as compared to for-profit corporations)

-168. See JEFFREY BELSON, SPECIAL REPORT: CERTIFICATION MARKS 33 (2002) (citing INTELLECTUAL PROPERTY DEP'T., TRADE MARK REGISTRY WORK MANUAL 19 (1996)).
-Both U.S. and U.K. law preclude the holder of a certification mark from engaging in trade in the certified goods or services.
-See Trade Marks Act, 1994, c.26, § 2 (U.K.); Lanham Act of 1946 § 14, 15 U.S.C. § 1064 (2006).
-The Lanham Act imposes other requirements, including most notably, a nondiscrimination requirement that the mark holder must certify the goods of any entity that is in compliance with the relevant standard.
-See Lanham Act § 14(3), 15 U.S.C. § 1064(3).
+&lt;sup>163 See JEFFREY BELSON, SPECIAL REPORT: CERTIFICATION MARKS 33 (2002), citing TRADE MARK REGISTRY WORK MANUAL, CHAP.
+12, CERTIFICATION MARKETS, June 1996, p.9.
+Both U.S. and U.K. law preclude the holder of a certification mark from engaging in trade in the goods or services being certified.
+See TMA 1994, Sched.
+2, para.
+4 (U.K. law) and LANHAM ACT 1946, §§ 14, 15 U.S.C.
+1064 (U.S. law).
+The Lanham Act imposes other requirements, including most notably, a nondiscrimination requirement that the mark holder must certify the goods of any entity that is in compliance with the standards represented by the market.
+See LANHAM ACT 1946 § 14(e).
+The Lanham Act's requirements are not entirely effective, however, because a certifier can protect its mark as a non-certification mark and thereby escape these limitations.
+Consistent with this observation, a National Institute of Standards and Technology report finds that certification organizations tend not to register their marks as certification marks.
+See Breitenburg, supra note \\.